-To place an Ordinate dimension object select Ordinate Dimensions () from the main Place menu or from the Dimensions dropdown menu, or select the command after right-clicking in the drawing workspace.
+To place an Ordinate Dimension set, select Place » Ordinate Dimension from the main menu or the icon from the Active Bar dropdown.
 The first location selected is the base coordinate that acts as the reference for the subsequent dimension points.

 Draftsman allows the placement of Surface Finish graphical symbols and their associated parameters that comply with the ISO 1302:2002 International Standard for surface texture in technical product documentation.
 The standard specifies the rules for the indication of surface texture in drawings, based on special symbols and attributes that describe the permitted surface material for the product – in this case, a printed circuit board.

 The addition of Surface Finish indicators in Draftsman avoids the need for a separate Surface Finish tool or application when this standardized information is required for PCB manufacture.
 The graphical symbols are accompanied by a range specialized text codes, as defined by the ISO standard, that are added via the Draftsman Properties panel when a placed Surface Material object is selected.